niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_Data_Acquisition_ETCSL.md

 with open("equivalencies/equivalencies.json") as f:
     eq = json.load(f)
 amp = re.compile(r'&[^;]+;')

 def ampersands(x):
     x = re.sub(amp, lambda m:
                eq["ampersands"].get(m.group(0), m.group(0)),x)
     return x

+xmltext = ampersands(xmltext)
 ```

 The function `ampersands()` uses the `sub()` function from the `re` (Regular Expressions) module.
 The arguments of this function are `sub(find_what, replace_with, text)`.
-In this case, the `find_what` is the compiled regular expression `amp`, matching all character sequences that begin with & and end with ;.
+In this case, the `find_what` is the compiled regular expression `amp`, matching all character sequences that begin with & and end with a semicolon (;).
 The `replace_with` argument is a temporary lambda function that uses the `ampersands` dictionary to find the utf-8 counterpart of the HTML entity.
-The dictionary is queried with the `get()` function (m.group(0) represents the match).
-The `get()` function allows a second argument to be returned in case the dictionary does not have the key that was requested.
+The dictionary is queried with the `get()` function (m.group(0) represents the match of the regular expression `amp`).
+The `get()` function allows a fall-back argument, to be returned in case the dictionary does not have the key that was requested.
 This second argument is the actual regular expression match, so that in those case where the dictionary does not contain the match it is replaced by itself.

 ### 2.2.4 Pre-Processing: Additional Text and Secondary Text